Kohnnn/deepseek-n8n-automate-workflow/README.md

 ollama run deepseek-r1
 ```

 These are only the mainstreams LLMs models, you can access to more advance one on websites likes: [Models - Hugging Face](https://huggingface.co/models) and even customize/fine tuning your own models.
+To check whether the model can run locally with your computer specs, refer to this [extractum-llms](https://llm.extractum.io/list/) list.

 ##### Optional: Change the models installation folder to different drive.